+Get it Here.
 I was looking at a some behavior charts to help discourage grumbling during school work and chores.
 I found the Clip Chart Behavior Set up by Rick Morris.
 I like it because it focuses on both positive and negative.
 It is designed for school use so I made one that is more homeschool friendly.
-You can print out the one I made or make your own with construction paper.
+You receive a printable PDF.

 All you need are two items: